robybozz/mrnugget.github.com/source/_posts/2012-06-08-search-autocompletion-with-redis.markdown

 As you might have guessed, the prefix here is *dar*.
-The next number in this command is the score the member of this sorted set will have, but as I said, ignore this for now and keep in mind that the 9 is key of our `moviesearch:data` hash pointing to the *The Dark Knight*.
+The next number in this command is the score the member of this sorted set will have, but as I said, ignore this for now and keep in mind that the `9` is the key of our `moviesearch:data` hash pointing to the *The Dark Knight*.
 So we need to associate all prefixes of every moviename with its key in the `moviesearch:data` hash.
 Written in Ruby a method doing exactly that would look like this: